adonisjs/v5-docs/content/guides/fundamentals/async-local-storage.md

 }
 ```

-Like `ModuleA`, the `ModuleB` can also access the same state using the `storage.getStore` method.
+Like `ModuleA`, `ModuleB` can also access the same state using the `storage.getStore` method.

 In other words, the entire chain of operations has access to the same state initially set inside the `main.js` file during the `storage.run` method call.

-## What is the need for Async local storage?
+## What is the need for Async Local Storage?
 Unlike other languages like PHP, Node.js is not a threaded language.

 In PHP, every HTTP request creates a new thread, and each thread has its memory.
 This allows you to store the state into the global memory and access it anywhere inside your codebase.